 - Which minors work well with BCT?
 The ECON , RES-ECON and IT minors have a good number of overlapping courses.
 You can find the links here.
 There are many other minors at UMass, though.
 A list is here (select “Minor” from the dropdown.

 - How do I sign up for a minor?
 Check out the minor’s description.
 You typically have to do the required courses (15-18 credits) and afterwards get someone in the offering department to sign off on your completion.
-Prior authorization is typically not required (unless it is necessary to take certain courses).
+Prior authorization is typically not required (unless it is necessary to be able to enroll in certain courses).

 - What are the requirements if I want to double-major?
 You can specify a second major using the Change of Majors form, which you can get from the main ECO office.
 Double majors are required to identify one major as primary, making the other one secondary.
 You still have to satisfy the requirements of both majors, but the choice of primary major determines in what department or college you will fulfill some of those requirements.
 For example, you may have to complete the university-wide Junior Year Writing requirement in your primary major.
 Double-majors must be completed in ten semesters.